dretee/EXPENSE_TRACKER/README.md

 ## About the Author

-This project was developed by [Your Name](https://github.com/your-username), an aspiring engineer and coding enthusiast passionate about creating solutions that simplify everyday tasks, especially in managing personal finances.
+This project was developed by uyah anthony (https://github.com/dretee), an aspiring engineer and coding enthusiast passionate about creating solutions that simplify everyday tasks, especially in managing personal finances.

 ---
-Please replace "your-username" and "Your Name" with your actual GitHub username and your name.
-Additionally, customize the repository URL and any other relevant details to accurately represent your project.
-This Expense Tracker project showcases your ability to create practical tools for personal finance management, making it a valuable addition to your portfolio.